ChrisDoykov/demo-serverless-aws-ts-dynamo/README.md

 This will start up a local DynamoDB container to execute the tests against.
 After the tests complete/fail the cleanup script will destroy the container.

+There are also sample global Jest setup and teardown files in the root. `jest.int.setup.ts` will take care of creating the necessary Dynamo tables and then `jest.int.teardown.ts` will take care of deleting them (although in this use case this doesn't matter because we destroy the container after the tests anyway but it's a good example).

 I've provided two different configuration files for unit (`jest.unit.config.ts`) and integration (`jest.int.config.ts`) testing.

 ### 3rd party libraries